 - Sewing.
 Last year I taught myself to sew, and having discovered that I can now make clothes that actually fit me, this is something I definitely want to continue.
 So I have a few small things I want to achieve over the course of the year for this: to (fit and) sew a dress for myself, have a go at a pair of trousers, get a t-shirt pattern fitted and ready for use before the summer, learn how to line a skirt and learn how to sew buttonholes.
 I also need to look at logistics and time and work out how sewing can be regular rather than stop-everything disruptive.
 This is likely to involve reorganising my studio.
 There’s more detail about sewing plans here if you’re interested.

-- Buy and learn to use Final Cut Pro
+- Buy and learn to use Final Cut Pro.
+No and no.

 - Finish renovating Granny’s sewing box – I stripped the old paint off but haven’t yet chosen a colour to repaint it, that decision being made all the harder by having found a Granny Original painting of (possibly) Krakatoa on the base of the insert tray: